jfcloutier/karma_system/design_changes.md

 Stress makes a CA more *plastic*.
 When stressed, it is more likely to:

 * revise its causal model
-* temporarily ignore aquired policy habits
+* temporarily ignore aquired affordance habits
-* temporarily ignore strongly held beliefs, to act instead on other beliefs
+* temporarily ignore strongly held experiences, to act instead on other experiences
 * lower its threshold for action
 * trigger its mitosis or apoptosis